patch-tech/dpm-gallery/README.md

 Each directory houses a self contained example with a README and a runnable program.

-It helps if you have already set up `dpm` and created a free account on DPM cloud to publish your packages. <link>
+While most of the programs are runnable out of the box, you will be able to do more if you have already set up `dpm`.  <link>

 ## Gallery Index